dstackai/dstack/docs/docs/concepts/gateways.md

 ### Delete a gateway

-To delete a gateway, pass gateway configuration to [`dstack delete`](../reference/cli/dstack/delete.md):
+To delete a gateway, pass the gateway configuration to [`dstack delete`](../reference/cli/dstack/delete.md):

 <div class="termy">